-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness below 11.1% in the A-G + CTE pathway completion rate.
-Our English Learners, low-income and foster youth students need to be prepared to pursue a career or attend a college.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness average of 44.5% completing A-G courses and below 11.1% in the A-G + CTE pathway completion rate.
+Our English Learners, low- income and foster youth students need to be prepared to pursue a career or attend a college.
 Students, teachers, and parents provided feedback indicating that they support the value of meaningful student activities and incentives.
-Scope: Schoolwide days and connect students with WIOA to receive job training and placement.
+Scope: Schoolwide and family involvement in College and Career days and connect students with WIOA to receive job training and placement.
 Additional field trips will be planned for career exploration.
 When our students enroll, they soon start to engage in career inventory, exploration, and professional skills, to align their interests into either CTE or other secondary education.
 We take into consideration local employment opportunities and student interests to help guide students into valuable coursework.
 Support personnel, staff, partnerships, and materials are essential to tailor and implement the curriculum for students.
 We have witnessed our students be successful in these programs.
 We expect that these actions will have a positive impact on our college and career readiness rates for our English learners, LTEL, low-income, foster youth, and students with disabilities Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
+We will also consider input from the parents, students, and teachers.
 2.2 Action: Professional development addressing English learners, low-income and foster youth students Need: As demonstrated in the Identified Needs and Metrics sections, the CAASPP results in the ELA, math, and science assessments show that many of our lowest performing students are English learners, low-income, and foster To address this need, our staff will be expected to participate in professional development that supports EL, LTEL, LI, and FY by attending designated local or regional trainings, workshops/seminars.
 Upon completion of the PD, staff will report training outcomes and plan to implement instructional methodologies learned/gained to increase student achievement and productivity.
 Best practices will also be shared with colleagues to support a school-wide effort.
-We will closely monitor progress on The CAASPP results, especially for English learners, LTEL, low-income, foster youth, and students with disabilities.
-We expect that these actions will have a positive impact on students with CAASPP scores.
+We will closely monitor progress on The CAASPP results, especially for English learners, LTEL, low- income, foster youth, and students with disabilities.
+We expect that these actions will have a positive